 2.1 Bedford Borough is centrally located about 50 miles (80km) north of London.
-The Borough is served by East Midlands and Thameslink train services, with journeys to St Pancras International in as little as 35 minutes.
+The Borough is served by East Midlands and Thameslink train services.
+It is located between the M1 and A1 major trunk road with excellent link to the national road network.
+Luton international airport is around 20 miles from the centre of Bedford.